taoteh1221/Slideshow_Crypto_Ticker/README.txt

 ~/reload

-You may need to adjust the initial chromium web browser scale size if your screen is NOT 3.5".
-This can be edited with a text editor in:
-/home/pi/dfd-crypto-ticker/scripts/ticker-init.bash

 If ticker autostart on system boot fails for any reason, the ticker can be started MANUALLY (after system boot) with this command:

 bash ~/dfd-crypto-ticker/scripts/ticker-init.bash &>/dev/null &